Skip to Content

 Tărtăria tablets

 Deep within Romania, in the Tărtăria region, lies a revelation that shifted the understanding of European history: the discovery of the Tărtăria tablets, believed to be the oldest form of script found in Europe.
-Unearthed near the banks of the Mureș River in the 1960s, these clay tablets, adorned with intricate symbols and inscriptions, predate the Sumerian writings, placing them somewhere around 5500 BC.
-While their exact meaning remains a subject of debate among scholars, the consensus is that they’re evidence of an ancient form of communication or record-keeping.
+The artefact was found at the banks of the Mureș River in the 1960s and it’s believed to predate the Sumerian writings, placing them somewhere around 5500 BC.
+While their exact meaning remains a subject of debate among scholars, it’s a fascinating archaeological discovery.

 The Land Of The Dacians